 Everyone loves a bargain, especially when it comes to flying on a private jet.
 But if you think you’ve got a price that’s too good to be true, it probably is.
-The problem is that these so-called bargains are often in fact grey market charters, unregulated, compromising on safety and illegal.
+The problem is that these so-called bargains are often in fact grey market charters, unregulated and illegal.

 However, with the economic downturn a few years ago came the rise in grey market charters.
 Business jet owners were informally renting out their jets to friends, family and strangers, for free, favours or much lower fees, simply to make ends meet.
 However, whether they knew it or not, the problem with this is that grey market charters are illegal, and they not only invalidate insurance policies, but also hit offenders with stiff fines and can result in finance package agreements being breached and even the aircraft being repossessed.
 If something does go wrong you are also not protected legally.
 Should an aircraft be impounded at your destination for breaching its finance arrangement you could be left stranded.